naiades-jsi/FIWARE-adapter/FIWARE-adapter/download/READEME.md

 * entity_id: Id of the entity whose data we are obtaining. (eg. "urn:ngsi-ld:FlowerBed:FlowerBed-1"),
 * time_between_samples: Approximate time in seconds between two samples. (eg. 60)
 * required_attributes: Attributes that are to be obtained from the API. (eg. ["soilMoisture", "depth"]),
-* output_attributes_names: Optional parameter that defines names of the attributes for the outputted object, corresponding with the required attributes.
-Timestamp is always added as timestamp.
-If it is not specified the required_attributes are used as output names. (eg.["soil_moisture", "depth"]),
+* output_attributes_names: Optional parameter containing a list of names of the attributes for the outputted object, corresponding with the required attributes.
+If an element of a list is a list of names then the cooresponding attribute must also be a list of the male length (eg. attribute nemed value in API contains [1, 24, 9] and we want to name elements "leak_state", "noise_dB", "spre_dB" (for example see client5981.json configuretion file)).
+If it is not specified the required_attributes are used as output names,
 * output_timestampe_name: Optional parameter that defines the name under which the timestamp will be outputted.
 If it is not specified "timestamp" will be used. (eg. "time"),
 * output_timestamp_format": Optional parameter that defines the format in which the outputted timestamp will be.
 If it is not specified "iso8601" will be used. (eg. "unix_time"),
 * from: An optional parameter containing the date from which data will be obtained.
 If it is not specified all data is obtained.
 It should be in a SO8601 format (eg"2020-12-01T10:32:19.000"),